Estate Planning CanadaHow Pet Guardianship Works When You Die

 We didn’t want to see our pet left without a loving home such as our own.

-Little did I know that there were resources available for Canadians who want their pet looked after.
+Little did I know that resources were available for Canadians who want their pet looked after.

 I want to discuss two resources: pet guardianship and pet stewardship, which we recently learned.